Major (film): Critical reception

 Major received positive reviews from critics.

 Neeshita Nyayapati of The Times of India rated the film 3.5 out of 5 stars and wrote: "Major might be an action drama for the most part where guns and bombs become the norm after a certain run-time, but the film does a good job of opting for a personal tone instead of a jingoistic one."
 Swati Chopra of The Quint rated the film 3.5 out of 5 stars and wrote, "Adivi essays the role of a Major almost effortlessly.
 The screenplay and direction work for the film.
 This action-drama is not preachy, and the film does not lead with a patriotic tone."
 A critic for Deccan Chronicle rated the film 3.5 out of 5 stars and wrote, "Major movie is a fitting tribute to Major Sandeep Unnikrishnan.
 It's a classic film version of a story that deserves to be told!"
 Manoj Kumar R of The Indian Express rated the film 3 out of 5 stars and wrote, "Major is far from being perfect.
 Nevertheless, it's an effective homage to the hero of 26/11."

 Leslie Felperin of The Guardian rated the film 3 out of 5 stars and wrote, "A hero of the 2008 Mumbai hotel siege gets a relentlessly entertaining biopic, going all-out with the hagiographic bells and whistles."
-Arvind V of Pinkvilla rated the film 3 out of 5 stars and wrote, "Major' works because it is inspired by the life of a real hero.
-It's a masterstroke at one level."
 Mayank Shekhar of Mid-Day rated the film 3 out of 5 stars and wrote, "It recreates 26/11 with just enough creative liberties to remain believable still.
 It moves you, with a fine measure of empathy and patriotism."
-Shubham Kulkarni of Koimoi rated the film 3 out of 5 stars and wrote, "With some flaws, you can give Major a chance for its gripping second half."
 Sukanya Verma (Suku) of Rediff rated the film 2.5 out of 5 stars and wrote, "Major is in a perennial state of exaggeration.
 The sighs, the misty eyes, the mushy speeches, its details are invested in highlighting all things in-your-face."